Soichi Sakamoto: University of Hawaii

 By 1958, early AAU national champions Sakamoto coached included Keo Nakama, Halo Hirose, Fujiko Katsutani, Chic Miyamoto, Bunmei Nakama, and Jose Balmores.

 In later life after retirement, Sakamoto suffered from a degree of paralysis on his right side.
 He died of complications from pneumonia on Oahu, at the age of 90, on August 2, 1997, and was buried in Honolulu.
 He had been a resident of Honolulu since the mid 1940s.
 Services were held at Nuuanu Mortuary.
 He was survived by his wife Mary Poopaa Kalaaupa Sakamoto and four children.
 His wife Mary had frequently acted as a chaperone when his youth teams traveled.

 Honors

-He was inducted into the International Swimming in 1966, Hawaii Sports and American Swimming Coaches Association Hall of Fame, and is a member of the University of Hawaii Sports Circle of Honor.
+He was inducted into the International Swimming Hall of Fame in 1966, Hawaii Sports Hall of Fame and American Swimming Coaches Association Hall of Fame, and is a member of the University of Hawaiʻi Sports Circle of Honor.
 The Soichi Sakamoto Pool in Wailuku, Maui was named in his honor.
 In 1957, he was named "Hawaii Sportsman of the Year", formally known as the Vernon McQueen Award.
 He was presented the award in Honolulu for bringing "world-wide recognition to Hawaii and its athletes."

-In October 2015, Julia Checkoway published her book The Three-Year Swim Club: The Untold Story of Maui’s Sugar Ditch Kids and Their Quest for Olympic Glory (Grand Central Publishing, 2015, ISBN 1455523437), a New York Times bestseller according to Amazon.com.
+In October 2015, Julia Checkoway published her book The Three-Year Swim Club: The Untold Story of Maui’s Sugar Ditch Kids and Their Quest for Olympic Glory (Grand Central Publishing, 2015, ISBN 1455523437), a The New York Times bestseller according to Amazon.com.